nyu-cs-cy-6533-fall-2021/base/Assignment_4/requirements/Assignment4.md

 |:--:|
 | <b>The picture shows the mesh objects and plane rendered using per-fragment shading and the shadow mapping algorithm.
 In this version, the shadows are displayed using the red color.</b> |

-Don't forget to consult the class' Textbook and the optional and recommended text.
+Don't forget to consult the class textbook and the optional and recommended text.
 The OpenGL Programming Guide has a full section on shadow mapping.
 It is explained in detail how to set up the depth buffer for using a shadow mapping algorithm and the matrices transformations needed.

 ## Environment Mapping